debrajj/-eight-soup-6404/README.md

 <h1>Rapid Chess</h1>

-<p>Rapid Chess is an online chess game platform for chess enthusiasts, developed by a team of five members in just five days.
+<p>Rapid Chess is an online chess game platform for chess enthusiasts, developed by a team of five members in just four days.
 The project is built using a tech stack that includes HTML, CSS, JavaScript, Express, MongoDB, Redis, and Socket.io.</p>

 <h2>Features</h2>